 Souhegan Watershed Association

-The Souhegan Watershed Association
+About the Watershed Association

-The Souhegan Watershed includes parts of the towns of Amherst, Greenfield, Greenville, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, New Ipswich, Temple, and Wilton New Hampshire, and also Ashby and Ashburnham, Massachussetts.
+The Souhegan Watershed includes parts of the towns of Amherst, Bedford, Greenfield, Greenville, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, New Ipswich, Temple, and Wilton New Hampshire, and also Ashby and Ashburnham, Massachussetts.
 The river is about 35 miles long and it is used for water supplies, hydropower, and recreation.
 There are also 28 threatened or endangered species sharing the watershed with 35,000 people.